 Students are provided with opportunities for recognition and invaluable networking with local colleges and employers.

 The GSDSEF provides scholarship opportunities both directly with our fair and with other science fair programs.

 Our Successes at the State and National Level

-At the California State Science Fair, an average of 80% of the GSDSEF students receive a place award and/or professional society award out of 300+ students who represent the best of their regional fairs.
-Competing against the top science and engineering students in the world at Intel International Science and Engineering Fair —1775+ students from the US and 78 other countries-- GSDSEF students consistently receive top place awards.
+At the California Science and Engineering Fair, an average of 80% of the GSDSEF students receive a place award and/or professional society award out of 300+ students who represent the best of their regional fairs.
+Competing against the top science and engineering students in the world at Regeneron International Science and Engineering Fair —1775+ students from the US and 78 other countries-- GSDSEF students consistently receive top place awards.
 In total, GSDSEF students win $40,000+ in prizes and scholarships each year at these competitions.

 The GSDSEF is a registered charitable all-volunteer nonprofit organization, registered tax-exempt California non-profit 501 (c) 3 Corporation.
 EIN #23-7332855.